gerryeng/bitgo-ruby/README.md

 Lightweight wrapper of Bitgo and Bitgo Express REST API.

-Note: This wrapper does not cover every
+Note: This wrapper is work in progress and does not cover every API end point.
+Unit tests will be added.

 BitGo Documentation: https://www.bitgo.com/api/